 \subsection{Variational Autoencoders (VAE)}

 An autoencoder consists of two components - an encoder $f:\mathcal{X} \rightarrow \mathcal{Z}'$ and a decoder $g:\mathcal{Z}'\rightarrow \mathcal{X}'$ with $\mathcal{X}$ the space of real-world images, $\mathcal{Z}'$ the latent space and $\mathcal{X}'$ the space of reconstructed images.
 In machine learning, both functions are represented by neural networks, and in our work specifically we use deep convolutional neural networks (DCNN), which are parameterized by weights $\phi$ and $\theta$.
-Due to the way an AE is implemented and the definition of its loss function, it can be trained end-to-end.
-The goal of training an AE is to learn a decoding function that is able to reconstruct an original image from a point in the encoded latent space such that $x' = g_\theta(z') = g_\theta(f_\phi(x)) \approx x$ with $z' \in \mathcal{Z}', x\in \mathcal{X}$ and $ x' \in \mathcal{X}'$ (see \cref{fig:vaeArch}). {Once trained, the process of generating samples, which we also refer to as inference, is a simple matter of picking a point in the latent space and passing it through the decoding function.
+Due to the way an AE is implemented and the definition of its loss function, it can be trained end-to-end, meaning the encoder and decoder are optimized together in a single step, automatically learning useful internal representations without separate training.
+The goal of training an AE is to learn a decoding function that is able to reconstruct an original image from a point in the encoded latent space such that $x' = g_\theta(z') = g_\theta(f_\phi(x)) \approx x$ with $z' \in \mathcal{Z}', x\in \mathcal{X}$ and $ x' \in \mathcal{X}'$ (see \cref{fig:vaeArch}).
+Once trained, the process of generating samples, which we also refer to as inference, is a simple matter of picking a point in the latent space and passing it through the decoding function.
 Typically, the latent space in which important features are embedded is chosen to be small.